Sony pulls Spacey film from festival, going ahead with December release

 AFI said in a statement that it supported Sony’s decision.

-Netflix (NFLX.O) said on Friday that it had severed ties with Spacey because of the allegations.
+Netflix said on Friday that it had severed ties with Spacey because of the allegations.

 It said it would not be involved in further production of “House of Cards” with Spacey.
 Producer Media Rights Capital said Spacey had been suspended from the political show.